 To extend the timber's useful life span and protect it from the natural elements, pressure-treated timber undergoes a process in which a water and preservative-agent solution is applied to the timber under high pressure, ensuring the solution is deeply embedded.

-The active ingredients may vary, but the solution commonly includes alkaline copper quaternary, copper azole and micronized copper azole.
+The active ingredients may vary, but the solution commonly includes alkaline copper quaternary, copper azole or micronized copper azole.
 These ingredients are key in protecting the wood from termites, fungus and moisture.
 Because of this process, pressure-treated landscape timber is often delivered to stores wet and will take several weeks to dry out completely.

 Reasons for Sealing and Coating